 copied from here, full article

-It would be careless to draw a straight line between the mouse experiments of Universe 25 and human society—but it’s hard not to notice a few resonances.
-Looking at our global community, particularly across much of the neoliberal developed world, there are echoes of the same tension showing up - perhaps most notably in declining birth rates.
+It would be reductive to anthropomorphize the mouse experiments of Universe 25 freely—but it’s difficult to not notice a few resonances.
+Looking at our global community, particularly the neoliberal-developed world, there are echoes of the same tensions showing up - perhaps most notably in declining birth rates.
+In Canada, for example, the rate has dipped below 1.33 children born per woman, far below the replacement rate of 2.1 which is required to sustain population numbers.
+(Source: StatsCan)

-Similar to the mice in Universe25, it doesn’t seem that humans are running out of resources in the narrow sense; obesity is now a greater problem for humanity globally than food insecurity.
+But similar to the mice in Universe25, it doesn’t seem that humans are opting out of reproduction because we're running out of resources in the narrow sense; obesity is now a greater global problem than food insecurity.
 While environmental limits and the consequences of human activity are real and serious, they are not the whole story.
-What feels more pressing are the cultural and intangible conditions that leave our species distracted and bloated, instead of delighted and nourished.
+Perhaps what is more pressing are the cultural conditions that have left our species spiralling in hyper-consumption that produces obesity in our bellies and overflows our landfills while failing to nourish our bodies or honour the planet.
 In many ways, this is a crisis of human spirit.
 We have "Behavioral Sink".

-Universe26 begins is an attempt to test a different path forward—one that puts human thriving at the center, even in the event of economic shrinkage due to population decline and the end of growth.
-If our species is going to flourish beyond the extractive era we’re emerging from, we’ll need businesses that are capable of creating value without insisting that “more” is always the answer.
+Universe26 is an exploration of different paths forward—ones that put human thriving at the center, even in the event of economic shrinkage due to population decline and the end of growth.
+If our species is going to flourish beyond the extractive era we’re emerging from, we’ll need businesses that are capable of creating value without insisting that “more” is always the best answer.

-That’s why some projects under the Universe26 umbrella focus on value creation without growth-as-default, or have growth de-centered from their business models.
+That’s why some projects under in Universe26 focus on value creation that de-centers growth from their business models.
 A couple of examples:

-PairUp: turning vacant homes into vacation destinations—creating value without expanding the accommodation supply
+PairUp: turning vacant homes into vacation destinations—creating value without growing the accommodation supply

-BeMall: empowering people to vote with their wallets and support companies who are BEing better to the planet
+BeMall: empowering people to vote with their wallets to support companies that are BEing better to the planet

-Universe 25 was the catalyst that inspired Universe26, and other inspirations behind this endeavor come from a mix of thinkers and traditions, including:
+Universe 25 was a catalyst of inspiration for Universe26, among others from a mix of thinkers and traditions, including:

-Henry Mintzberg, Taoism, Erich Fromm, Václav Havel, Srđa Popović, Ayn Rand, Josef Pieper, Robert Nozick, and Cory Doctorow.
+Henry Mintzberg, Taoism, Erich Fromm, Václav Havel, Srđa Popović, Ayn Rand, Josef Pieper, and Cory Doctorow.

 The main priority for Universe26 right now is BeMall—explore it at the link here.